-In addition, trademark owners may seek protection through administrative proceedings before the Administrative trademark Committee and the Administrative Courts, as previously mentioned under 8.
+In addition, trademark owners may seek protection through administrative proceedings before the Administrative Trademark Committee and the Administrative Courts, as previously mentioned under 8.

 Arbitration and mediation are also available to resolve intellectual property rights disputes.
 Arbitration rules are provided for by the Greek Code of Civil Procedure (Arts.
 867 et seq.).
 Such procedures have not been sufficiently tested in Greece.

-Recent Law no. 4512/2018 has initiated the compulsory use of mediation in legal disputes arising from patent, trademark and industrial design infringements.
+Law 4640/2019 provides for mandatory mediation for legal disputes arising from patent, trademark and industrial design infringements.
 Said law introduced a compulsory initial mediation session before the hearing of the case.
 That session, along with proof of the lawyer's compliance with the obligation to inform the client in writing about the option of mediation, have become a prerequisite for the admissibility of the lawsuit by virtue of the new provisions.
+Law 4679/2020 provides for a possibility of voluntary mediation proceedings before the Trademark Committee.